Michelle Andrews

 Michelle "Shelley" Andrews OAM (born 19 November 1971 in Newcastle, New South Wales) is a former field hockey midfielder from Australia, who was a member of the Australia women's national field hockey team, known as the Hockeyroos, that won the gold medal at the 1996 Summer Olympics in Atlanta, Georgia.
-She now uses her married name of Mitchell and is a coach at Teddington Hockey Club, Greater London.
+She now uses her married name of Mitchell and went on to coach at Teddington Hockey Club, Greater London.
+These day, Mitchell lives in the Gold Coast, Queensland, working as a Health and Well-being Manager for Surfing Australia.
+She has three children with her husband, Euan Mitchell.

 On 26 January 1997, Andrews was awarded the Order of Australia in "recognition of service to sport as a gold medallist at the Atlanta Olympic Games 1996".
 On 22 June 2000, Andrews was awarded the Australian Sports Medal for hockey achievements.